trunglv/mage2_dev/README.md

-# mage2_dev - CLI tools for Magento 2 Development and Deployment
+# mage2_dev - A few CLI tools for Magento 2 Development and Deployment

 ## Installation: ( Pls use Composer > 2.0 )
 ```
 composer require trunglv/mage2-dev:dev-main
 ```

-## If you have any idea about a new stuff need to be added, pls contact me via email : luuvantrung@gmail.com or skype beta_trunglv!
+## If you have any idea about new stuff that needs to be added, get in touch with me via email: luuvantrung@gmail.com or skype beta.trunglv!
 My pleasure!

-I think, This project will help developers save time in developement and deployment in any Magento2 project.

 #### We can enable a production mode on a local machine host, or DEV server (For saving time loading), And then just put only updated files to a pub/static folder.
-#### For example, you want to test a mixin you are implementing, just use a few commands.
+#### For example, if you want to test a mixin you are implementing, just use a few commands.

 - Push mixin configuration into a requirejs-config.js of your module.
 ```